 Funded by the European Union under project SUSNANO no. 101059266 "Twinning to boost the scientific and innovation capacity of the University I Tiranes to develop sustainable nanosensors for water pollution detection".
-We express our gratitude to the Regional Centre of Advanced Technologies and Materials at Palacký University in Olomouc, Czech Republic, for supplying the TEM and EDS data measurements.
+We thank the Regional Centre of Advanced Technologies and Materials at Palacký University in Olomouc, Czech Republic, for providing TEM and EDS data measurements.

-We also thank Prof. Assoc Alma Shehu, for providing the water samples and offering support in discussing the results.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.